-This blog will give a brief insight into the discipline of medical writing, including the various types of writing and the skills deemed necessary by top medical writing companies.
-If you require high-quality scientific and medical writing services get in touch with Phil or Anna today - we are more than happy to help you with your writing and editing projects.
+This blog will give a brief insight into the discipline of medical writing, including the various types of writing and the skills deemed necessary by top medical communications companies.
+If you require high-quality medical writing services get in touch with Phil or Anna today - we are more than happy to help you with your writing and editing projects.

 What do we mean by medical writing?

 It’s a question that I commonly encounter when someone asks me about my career and business venture.
-Although it is vital to pharmaceutical companies, and healthcare communication in general, outside of the industry the role is often poorly understood.
-So, here you go...here’s a brief introduction to medical writing.
+Although it is vital to pharmaceutical companies, and healthcare communication in general, outside of the industry a medcomms writer's work is often poorly understood.
+So, here you go...here’s a brief introduction:

 So what does a medical writer actually do?

 With new scientific discoveries and increased information constantly being added to the field of medicine, information needs to be effectively communicated to the correct people (e.g., patients, clinicians, commissioners etc.), tailored to their level of understanding (i.e., using the appropriate writing style and scientific language), and in the appropriate format.
 See our elearning for health courses.